 The Cusack Laboratory has made landmark contributions to the understanding of molecular mechanisms of chemotherapy resistance within cancer cells.
 Since 1995 Dr. Cusack's research has been funded by NIH, American Cancer Society, biotech, and his patients.
-Ongoing research topics are biomarkers of resistance and new targets for therapeutic intervention in colorectal cancer, melanoma, and Merkel Cell carcinoma.
+Ongoing research topics are biomarkers of resistance and new targets for therapeutic intervention in colorectal and appendiceal cancer, melanoma, and Merkel Cell carcinoma.
 His bibliography lists over 70 publications, and he serves on numerous editorial boards.

 Dr. Cusack is the Director of the MGH Global Surgery Initiative and Co-Chair of the MGH Cancer Center Global Health Committee.
 He leads the MGH Cancer Care Initiative in Mbarara, Uganda, and is committed to improving surgical techniques and access to multidisciplinary cancer care in resource-limited settings, including Rwanda, Uganda, Botswana, Liberia, Bangladesh, Kazakhstan, and the Philippines.

 The Department of Surgery at Massachusetts General Hospital is working with the Mass General Center for Global Health to help strengthen health care infrastructure in developing countries and provide medical and surgical care to those in need.

 The MGH Cancer Center recently sent a team to the city of Mbarara in southwestern Uganda to explore a collaboration with the local university and hospital to build a new national referral cancer center.